Chef talks to women's club at luncheon

 Chef showed how to cut it in half, remove the pit, slash the meat and scoop the rest with a spoon.

-After assembling a lovely grilled chicken salad during the demo, the Yacht Club staff served the group of about 25 an identical salad.
+After he assembled a lovely grilled chicken salad during the demo, the Yacht Club staff served identical salads to the group of about 25.
 While not a part of the demo, the pistachio ice cream dessert was a perfect ending to a nice lunch.

-Three cheers to everyone involved in this lunch and for Chef Josh Arent for stepping up with an informative program.
+Three cheers to everyone involved in this lunch and for chef for stepping up with an informative program.

 Food pantry information

-Judy Collins informs us that if making a donation to the south county food pantry by writing a check to the Flanzer Trust with South County Food Pantry in the memo the amount of the donation will double.
-Send your check to the Flanzer Trust, 1834 Floyd Street, Sarasota 34239.
+Judy Collins informs us that when making a donation to the South County Food Pantry by writing a check to the Flanzer Trust, with South County Food Pantry on the memo line, the amount of the donor’s gift will double.
+Send your check to the Flanzer Trust, 1834 Floyd St., Sarasota, FL 34239.
 Thanks Judy.

 One of our best

 The special person of this week is Bonnie Kaiser.
-In Bonnie’s life family, friends and volunteering all hold a special place in her heart.
-Taking time for a luncheon with friends even at a season of safe distancing is a priority.
+Family, friends and volunteering all hold special places in her heart.
+Taking time for a luncheon with friends, even in a season of safe distancing, is a priority.

-Bonnie has been making face masks and is most generous in providing them for friends.
-Bonnie has been one of the Women’s Sertoma volunteers for years selling poinsettias and working the Sun Fiesta.
+Bonnie has been making face masks and is most generous in providing them to friends.
+She has been one of the Women’s Sertoma volunteers for years, selling poinsettias and working at the Sun Fiesta.
 She volunteers at the Art Center Family Fun Day.

-Bonnie takes friendship seriously always enjoying fun times even sharing a free hot dog at the Venice Art Center at a spontaneous lunch at a crowded community event.
+Bonnie takes friendship seriously, always enjoying fun times, even sharing a free hot dog at the Venice Art Center or at a spontaneous lunch at a crowded community event.
 Bonnie is one of those neat ladies who leaves her thumbprint in a lot of places in this community.
-She is one of the women who makes Venice a great place to live.
+She is one of the women who make Venice a great place to live.

 Post a comment as